edbennett/high-performance-python/_episodes/01-getting-started.md

 - "How do I run Python on Supercomputing Wales?"
 - "How do I install packages and other Python software on Supercomputing Wales?"
+keypoints:
+- "Use `module load anaconda/2019.03` and `source activate` to get started with Anaconda on Sunbird"
+- "Create new conda environments with `conda create` when the `base` Anaconda set of packages doesn't meet your needs"
 ---

 Python is one of the most popular programming languages currently